adambard/learnxinyminutes-docs/whip.html.markdown

 true
 false

-; String are created with ".
+; Strings are created with ".
 "Hello, world"

 ; Single chars are created with '.